 When it comes to earning a living, sometimes it really does take money to make money.
 If your job requires you to travel, maintain a home office, or pay for your own tools, you may be able to recover some of those costs at tax time.
 Even if you don’t have any out-of-pocket expenses, your job could give you a tax break.

-Like the name implies, the Canada Employment amount is a credit for people who are employed.
+As the name implies, the Canada Employment Amount is a Non-Refundable Tax Credit for people who are employed.
 If you worked for an employer, it’s yours for the claiming.
 This credit is designed to cover everyday expenses associated with having a job – the drive to work, the cost of your uniform, etc. The great thing about this credit is that you don’t actually have to incur expenses.
-It’s automatically yours if you earned employment income.
+It’s automatically yours if you earned employment income!

 - As long as your employment earnings equal more than the value of the credit, you can claim the full amount.